• Skip to primary navigation

 Equipment

-• 1 10-inch Enameled Cast Iron Dutch Oven with oven-safe lid, OR
+• 1 10-inch Enameled Cast Iron Dutch Oven with oven-safe lid, or large covered clay baker.

 • 1 rimmed baking sheet